X 12 7

 The Importance of Standards in EDI

 The success of EDI relies heavily on standardized data formats.
 Without a common language, businesses would be unable to communicate effectively.
-Several standards exist, but one of the most widely used in North America is the ANSI ASC X12 standard.
+Still, several standards exist, but one of the most widely used in North America is the ANSI ASC X12 standard.
 This standard defines the structure and content of various business documents, ensuring interoperability between different systems and organizations.

 Understanding the ANSI ASC X12 Standard